 The ‘Signatures of Ukiyo-e Artists’ page maintained by Hans Olof Johansson lists the most common kanji characters in ukiyo-e signatures, arranged alphabetically, according to their pronunciation.

-The ‘Ukiyo-e Signatures’ page of Dieter Wanczura lists over 600 fascimile of Japanese woodblocks artist and their seals.
+The ‘Ukiyo-e Signatures’ page of Dieter Wanczura lists over 600 fascimile of Japanese woodblocks artist signatures and their seals.

-John Fiorillo has on his website 'Viewing Japanese prints' informative biographies of 35 popular designers of woodblock prints.
+John Fiorillo has on his website 'Viewing Japanese prints' informative biographies of 150 popular designers of woodblock prints.

 How to find another copy of your Japanese print?